hdmf-dev/hdmf-zarr/docs/source/integrating_data_stores.rst

 Updating Unit Tests
 ===================

-Many of the core test harness of ``hdmf_zarr`` is modularized to simplify running existing tests with new storage backends.
+Much of the core test harness of ``hdmf_zarr`` is modularized to simplify running existing tests with new storage backends.
 In this way, we can quickly create a collection of common tests for new backends, and new test cases added to the test suite can be run with all backends.
 The relevant test class are located in the `/tests/unit <https://github.com/hdmf-dev/hdmf-zarr/tree/dev/tests/unit>`_